We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - abdominal pain during pregnancy

 - persistent, sharp abdominal pain that lasts for more than 6 hours

 - sudden abdominal pain that begins after eating

 - yellow skin, which may be harder to see on darker skin tones

 - other signs of jaundice, such as yellowing of the eyes, inside of the mouth or both

 If you have strong abdominal pain and need medical attention, a healthcare professional will likely ask you questions about your symptoms and the nature of your pain.
 Your answers will help them figure out the next steps in testing and diagnosis.

 Testing that may be performed to evaluate your abdominal pain includes:

 The causes of sharp abdominal pain range in severity.
-While a little discomfort after eating or occasional indigestion happens to all of us, deep inner pain should not be ignored.
-Watch for other symptoms as you track your abdominal pain, and call your doctor if you’re experiencing severe pain.
+Though a little discomfort after eating or occasional indigestion happens to all of us, deep inner pain shouldn’t be ignored.